clearhaus/gateway-api-docs/source/index.html.md

 and 2017-10-15T19:00:00+00:00 (both inclusive); before this timespan, the exponent is 2; after the timespan, the exponent is 0.

-### Add consent withdrawn status
+### Add merchant blocked by cardholder status

-Starting 2019-04-12 a new status code `40420 - Consent withdrawn` is avaliable.
-Please be adviced that appropriate action must be taken to adequately handle this status code, see [Consent withdrawn status](#consent-withdrawn-status)
+Starting 2019-xx-xx a new status code `40420 - Merchant blocked by cardholder` is avaliable.
+Please be adviced that appropriate action must be taken to adequately handle this status code, see [Merchant blocked by cardholder status](#merchant-blocked-by-cardholder-status)

 [JSON-HAL]: http://tools.ietf.org/html/draft-kelly-json-hal "IETF HAL draft"
 [HATEOAS]: http://en.wikipedia.org/wiki/HATEOAS